JetBrains/kotlin-web-site/pages/docs/reference/using-maven.md

 ## Compiling Kotlin and Java sources

 To compile mixed code applications Kotlin compiler should be invoked before Java compiler.
-In maven terms that means kotlin-maven-plugin should be run before maven-compiler-plugin using the following method, making sure that the kotlin plugin is above the maven-compiler-plugin in your pom.xml file:
+In maven terms that means kotlin-maven-plugin should be run before maven-compiler-plugin using the following method.
+Make sure that the `kotlin` plugin comes before the `maven-compiler-plugin` in your `pom.xml` file:

 <div class="sample" markdown="1" mode="xml" auto-indent="false" theme="idea" data-highlight-only>